 How to Write a Conclusion for an Essay

 A proper introduction is critical to winning the reader’s attention.
 However, the way you conclude an essay is crucial, too.
+A compelling conclusion paragraph strengthens your argument and avoids confusion, making it just as important as an effective introduction for a successful paper.
 When you get to the end of your writing, you get one last chance to convince your audience and produce an impression that will make the reader think about your paper even after finishing it.

 “OK, but how exactly should I write a conclusion for my essay?”
 The answer is, “It depends.”